Despite defense-side charges, Boeing reports smaller loss than expected

 Though second-quarter results show Boeing lost money for the fourth quarter in a row, it was a smaller loss than analysts projected.
 And advance payments on big commercial jet orders generated a gusher of cash, boosting Boeing’s valuation on Wall Street.

-Boeing CEO Dave Calhoun said on CNBC early Wednesday that supply chain problems have been lessening, so that the company is raising the production rate of the Renton-built 737 MAX from 31 jets per month to 38.
+Boeing CEO Dave Calhoun said on CNBC early Wednesday that supply chain problems have been easing, so that the company is raising production rates on its two key commercial jets.

+At the Renton assembly plant, the 737 MAX is ramping up from 31 jets per month to 38.
+And in South Carolina, the rate on the 787 Dreamliner has ticked up from 3 jets per month to 4.

 “Suppliers have been working diligently to settle down, eliminate the constraints,” Calhoun said.
 “Slowly and steadily we’re seeing fewer and fewer delivery constraints.”